A fresh, light chicken pasta dinner with zucchini, peas and two cheeses. Ready in just 20 minutes and very budget-friendly!

 This may have been one of the best holiday seasons yet. ❤️

-The husband and I got to get away to Aruba for a few days to celebrate his 40th birthday, we returned to Christmas celebrations, had tons of family pass through town over the past couple of weeks and the kiddos were very into Santa this year, so that made it all seem more magical and joyous. #blessed
+We had tons of visiting time with family and the kiddos were very into Santa this year, so that made it all seem more magical and joyous.

 And now it’s winding down and I can’t believe we are at the end of the year.